A great race car driver once told me to "never give up and push hard in life and don't let anyone try to make you doubt yourself."

 BMW AG has successfully created an incredibly fun and unique race car experience for any and all Motorsport fans in Europe who attend a DTM race series event.

-Committed to providing you with excellent race car support and service so you always choose Scottsdale Motorsports for your all your Motorsport needs.
+Committed to providing clientele with excellent race car support and service's in racing

-Dedicated to the non street legal factory race car parts arena and serving you with quality & value.
-We have a huge BMW AG Motorsport knowledge base with years of experience and education bestowed upon the president Herschel Brewer direct from BMW AG.
+Dedicated to the non-street legal factory race car's and part's arena always serving clientele with quality & value.
+We have an unlimited BMW AG Motorsport knowledge base with years of experience and education bestowed upon the president Herschel Brewer direct from BMW AG.

 Most of all:we love BMW AG Motorsport factory built race cars and care about yours.